新型コロナウイルス 新型コロナウイルス感染症に関連する、文化イベント情報 Click here for the latest information

 Numen / For useインタビュー

-We interviewed the Croatian-Austrian artist group Numen/For use, who are making their first appearance in Asia.
+We interviewed Numen/For Use, a Croatian-Austrian artist collective who are making their first appearance in Asia.

 Q1) About Numen/For use.

-— This is your first appearance in Asia.
+— This is your first time in Asia.
 Thank you for coming to Japan.
-I think that some people in Japan have learned about Numen/For use through this smart illumination.
-First, I would like to talk about the artist collective NUMEN/FOR USE.
+I think some people in Japan will learn about Numen/For Use through this smart illumination.
+First, I would like to ask about the artist collective NUMEN/FOR USE.
 What kind of organization is NUMEN/FOR USE?
 Also, please tell us the origin of the name.

-We (Cristoph, Nikola and I) formed a group in 1998 under the name ForUse.
-At that time I was still at the Industrial Design University in Zagreb and Vienna.
-“For Use” comes from our work at that time, when we focused on functional and reductive design.
-A year later, Numen was formed as a collective of artists capable of realizing any project beyond the boundaries of industrial design.
-The origin of "numen" is in the word "noumenon" in the minority literature I was reading at the time.
-It is a transcendental object, that which can be perceived without the senses.
-In other words, phenomenon means something opposite to phenomenon.
+We (Cristoph, Nikola and myself [Sven]) founded a group under the name ForUse in 1998, while still studying at the Industrial Design Universities of Zagreb and Vienna.
+The name “For Use” comes from our work at that time, which was focused on functional and reductive design.
+A year later, we founded Noumen, a collective of artists capable of realizing any project beyond the boundaries of industrial design.
+The origin of the name “Noumen” comes from the word “noumenon” in the minority literature we were reading at the time.
+It is a transcendental object, something that can be perceived without the senses.
+In other words, a phenomenon means something that is relative.

 Q2) About the work

-—Please tell us about your previous works and this work.
-NUMEN/FOR USE has produced many works that customers can participate in.
-In that respect, I hear that this time it is a work that can be enjoyed by going inside in the same way.
-However, regarding the material of your work, you have changed from white tape to black net.
-Is there any reason for that?
+-Please tell us about your previous works and this one.
+NUMEN/FOR USE has created many works that allow the audience to participate.
+I understand that this one is also a work that you can enter and enjoy.
+However, the material of the work has changed from the white tape used in the past to a black net.
+Is there a reason for this?

-The main reason I changed the material of my work to net was to create a more permanent flowing landscape.
-Tape installations were short-lived materials and very site-specific.
-I used the black color simply because the material used for the shade net was black, but it worked well to emphasize the net-scape overlap I was envisioning.
-Did.
-I'm already thinking about white nets and composite color nets using yellow, magenta, and cyan for future installations.
+The main reason for changing the material of the work to nets was because I wanted to create a more permanent and flowing landscape, whereas the tape installations were ephemeral as a material and very site-specific.
+I used the color black simply because that is the material used for the shade nets, and it worked well to emphasize the overlapping of the net-scape I envisioned.
+I am already thinking about incorporating white nets and composite colored nets using yellow, magenta and cyan in future installations.

 tapeinstaration

-—This time, your exhibition will be in Yokohama, a tourist spot, and also in a port town.
-Moreover, since the work will be presented at "Smart Illumination", I think it will be a collaboration with many night views (illuminations).
-What kind of points did you pay attention to regarding the exhibition space when creating the work?
-Also, what kind of things do you expect from the presentation in Yokohama?
+-This time, your exhibition will take place in Yokohama, a tourist destination and a port city.
+Moreover, your work will be presented at "Smart Illumination," so I imagine it will be a collaboration with a lot of night scenes (illuminations).
+When creating your work, what aspects of the exhibition space did you pay attention to?
+Also, what are your expectations for the presentation in Yokohama?

-I really like the idea of "night view".
-As with tape installations, the net is best complemented by illumination.
-I want to isolate the work from its surroundings, create an artificial horizon, and make it look as if the whole thing is emitting light from within.
-In the production process, the net became a self-sustaining and expandable device, and also acquired a new aspect.
-It appears as a silhouette on a translucent screen that shines against the background of the night sky.
+I really like the idea of a "night view".
+Like the tape installations, the net looks best when illuminated.
+I wanted to isolate the work from its surroundings, create an artificial horizon and make the whole thing seem to glow from within - hence the Net Blow-Up, a completely new prototype.
+In the process, the net became an autonomous, expansive installation and also acquired a new dimension: it appears silhouetted against a translucent screen that glows against the night sky.

-Through this precious opportunity to exhibit our new works, we hope that the works and visitors will have a positive impact on each other, and that the people of Yokohama will gather and feel at ease during the festival. increase.
+We hope that this rare opportunity to exhibit our new works will have a positive influence on both the visitors and the works, and that the festival will become a place where the people of Yokohama can gather and relax.

 Q3) About "Hikari"

-"Hikari" is attractive, but I often incorporate it into my work tangentially rather than directly as a subject.
-Light is potentially always important in tape installations where translucent tapes are stacked on top of each other, causing an interesting diffusion in the overlapping layers of tape and giving a unique light.
-The net is also translucent due to its perforated structure, allowing light to enter well.
-I often work with transparent materials and membranes (sheets that apply thick-film printing technology) that change appearance depending on the light that enters and the reflection.
-In a stage art work, I believe that conceptually starting with the manipulation of light and shadow is essential to creating the final image.
-One of our experimental works, Numen-Light, uses lighting as an essence to create subtle disturbances in an endless light-scape. represents restlessness.
+Light is fascinating, but I tend to incorporate it tangentially rather than directly as a subject.
+In tape installations, where translucent tapes are folded over, light is always potentially important, causing interesting diffusion in the overlapping layers of tape, resulting in a unique light.
+Nets are also translucent due to their perforated structure, and they capture light well.
+I often work with membranes (sheets made using thick-film printing technology) and transparent materials, whose appearance changes depending on the light that penetrates them and its reflection.
+In scenography, I think that starting from a conceptual manipulation of light and shadow is essential to creating the final image.
+One of our experimental works, Numen-Light, uses lighting as its essence to express a slight disturbance or unrest in the endless light-scape.

 Q4) Please give a message to everyone in Japan.